signavio/connector-examples/go/README.md

 ## [Data Source](data-source)

-This example demonstrates a simple data source that provides customer.
+This example demonstrates a simple data source that provides customer data.